Big Rig Brewery presents HOPE Volleyball SummerFest Official Tournament Rules

 - Players must rotate one position clockwise when their team receives the right to serve (side-out).

 - Any player substitutions must be made at the back row, middle spot of the rotation.
 Gender substitutions are allowed however there must be two (2) female players per team on the court at all times.
 Substitutions are made only when the ball is not in play.
 If a player is unable to continue to play, they must be legally substituted after the rally has been completed.
 If a legal substitution cannot be made (i.e. the team does not have another player to replace their injured player) the team is incomplete and is deemed to be in default.
 At this point the referee will ask the opposing team captain if they will agree to the defaulting team playing with fewer than 6 players.
-If the captain does not agree the game will end with the score as determined by the referee at that point.
+If the captain does not agree the game will end with the score as determined by the score keeper at that point.

 - Common Volleyball Canada Indoor Rules will apply including the items noted above or with the noted exceptions.